MINaturalFeaturesInventory/Project_Example/README.md

 ## [location.csv](location.csv)
 Last name, First YYYY-MM

-Explaination of rows: e.g., each row is one site/polygon we surveyed for Poweshiek skipperling butterfly
+Explanation of rows: e.g., each row is one site/polygon we surveyed for Poweshiek skipperling butterfly

-Explaination of columns:
+Explanation of columns:
    * locationID: code representing locality; can be linked to location.csv/locationID column
    * locality: site name
    * area: size of site